prettier-solidity/prettier-plugin-solidity/README.md

 These extensions provide basic integration with Prettier; in most cases, no further action is needed.

 Make sure your editor has format on save set to true.
-When you save VSCode will ask you what formatter would you like to use for the solidity language, you can choose `JuanBlanco.solidity` or `NomicFoundation.hardhat-solidity`.
+When you save VSCode will ask you what formatter would you like to use for the Solidity language, you can choose `JuanBlanco.solidity` or `NomicFoundation.hardhat-solidity`.

 At this point VSCode's `settings.json` should have a configuration similar to this: